Home Decorating Ideas

-A home reflects the person who designs it.
-Have you figured out how to make your home a statement of who you are?
+A home makes a statement about the person who designs it.
+Have you figured out how to make your home reflect the essence of you?
 Do you know what your style is?

-To begin I am going to post some pictures that reflect different styles, color's and tastes.
+As I write, I will post some pictures that reflect different styles, color's and tastes.
 Look closely at these pictures.
 Which decorating motif are you drawn to?
 What colors do you find soothing, beautiful or stimulating to your senses?

 Splash of Color

 Colors set the mood for a room.
-For instance, browns and beige create a warm setting and if arranged well these colors communicate comfort and a cozy place to retreat.
+For instance, browns and beige create a warm atmosphere and if arranged well these colors communicate comfort.

 Pink for my Girl

 Pink is a color that represents femininity to most.
 If you love pink, if you think pink is pretty, you can put splashes of pink as a complementary color in any room.